One To One Meetings

 To achieve meeting goals we set the following agenda over a 60 minutes meeting:

 - Warm-up (5 mins): What is the single most important thing we need to discuss today?
+(Adjust the agena accordingly, if there is a main topic)

 - Celebration (10 mins): What are your most significant accomplishments since we last met?
 Did you already match the goals you set last time?